Ground squirrels destroy gardens by eating and damaging plants and ruining seedlings.

 For over 15+ years, we’ve helped homeowners in the San Francisco Bay Area eliminate burrowing pests.

-In this blog, we’ll provide our top tips to get rid of ground squirrels and keep them out of your garden long-term.
+In this blog, we provide our top tips to keep squirrels out of your garden for good.

 - Ground squirrels are some of the most common, voracious pests in California, and getting rid of infestations can be difficult.